 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.

-This will open Create Workflow window as shown below.
-Please provide the unique name (wf_SQLEmployee) and leave the default settings.
+It opens the Create Workflow window to provide the unique name and leave the default settings

 Step 4(a): Create a Session for SQL Transformation in Informatica

 Please provide a unique name for this session.
-Here, we are naming it as s_SQLEmployee.
-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_SQLEmp.
+Here, we are naming it as s_Employee.
+Once you click on the Create button, a new window called Mappings will open.
+Here you have to select the mapping that you want to associate with this session.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-$Source connection value: This property will store the relational source information in $Source variable.
-So, click on the Arrow we marked below, and select the Informatica Source as the source information.
+$Source connection value: This property will store the relational source information in the $Source variable.
+So, click on the Arrow we marked below, and select the Source as the source information.

-$Target connection value: This property will store the relational target information in $Target variable.
-So, click on the Arrow we marked below, and select the Informatica Target as the Target information.
+$Target connection value: This property will store the relational target information in the $Target variable.
+So, click on the Arrow we marked below, and select the below Target as the Target information.

-As we are done with the Session configuration.
-Let us navigate to Workflows Menu and select the Validate option to validate the Workflow.
+After completing the Session configuration, navigate to Workflows Menu, and select the Validate option to validate the Workflow.